-Today the Raspberry Pi 3 was released and brings some pretty cool new features to the board that you may be interested in.
+Today the Raspberry Pi 3 was released and brings some pretty cool new features to the board that that may interest you.

 The Raspberry Pi 3 Features

 One of the coolest new features is the integration of 802.11n wireless LAN and Bluetooth 4.1 onto the board itself.
-This mean you will no longer need to buy an extra WiFi dongle and should mean less problems when it comes to setting up the WiFi and Bluetooth.
+This enhancement means you will no longer need to buy an extra WiFi dongle and should mean fewer problems when it comes to setting up the WiFi and Bluetooth.

 The amount of RAM remains the same with only 1gb available.
 The USB ports also remain unchanged with the Pi 3 featuring the same 4 2.0 USB ports we saw on the predecessor.
 There is also no change to the ethernet port with it still sitting at 10/100 Mbps.

-There is currently no A+ version of the Pi 3 but they do expect to be releasing one in the next 3 months so stay tuned for that!
+There is currently no A+ version of the Pi 3, but they do expect to be releasing one in the next three months so stay tuned for that!

 Everything else pretty much remains the same, If I missed something be sure to point it out in the comments below.

 To summarize the three new features in the Pi 3 are: